|

 So with that, let’s get into this recipe.
 It is fantastic for busy parents who just want to make their family a nice sandwich.

 This recipe uses the same exact dough as my sourdough French bread and my sourdough pizza dough, so make sure to check those recipes out too!
+Looking for a combination of pizza and bread?
+Check out this cheesy pepperoni sourdough pull-apart bread recipe!

 Three slices of sourdough sandwich bread sit on a wooden cutting board.